diecolgar/memory-game/README.md

-# Valorant Matching Card Game
+# Valorant Memory Card Game

-This is a simple project developed in React by Diego Colino García in which you can play the classic matching card game with some of the main Valorant agents.
+This is a simple project developed in React by Diego Colino García in which you can play the classic memory card game with some of the main Valorant agents.